Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Sample.
-There are 3,061 data points overall in the weekly time series shown in the plot above.
+There are 3,061 observations in the weekly time series shown in the figure above.
 The series covers the time period extending from January 1967 to September 2025.

 Latest values